J-V-S-C/Rentx/README.md

 ## Car Registration

-### Functional Requirements (FR)
+**FR**
 - It must be possible to register a new car.

-### Business Rules (BR)
+**BR**
 - It must not be possible to register a car with a license plate that already exists.
 - A new car must be registered as available by default.
 - Only admin users can register new cars.

 ---

 ## Car Listing

-### Functional Requirements (FR)
+**FR**
 - It must be possible to list all available cars.
 - It must be possible to filter available cars by category.
 - It must be possible to filter available cars by name.
 - It must be possible to filter available cars by brand.

-### Business Rules (BR)
+**BR**
 - The user does not need to be authenticated to view available cars.

 ---

 ## Car Specification Registration

-### Functional Requirements (FR)
+**FR**
 - It must be possible to register a specification to a car.
 - It must be possible to list all specifications.
 - It must be possible to list all cars.

-### Business Rules (BR)
+**BR**
 - It must not be possible to register a specification for a non-existent car.
 - It must not be possible to register a specification that already exists for the same car.
 - Only admin users can register specifications.

 ---

 ## Car Images Upload

-### Functional Requirements (FR)
+**FR**
 - It must be possible to upload images for a car.
 - It must be possible to list all cars.

-### Non-Functional Requirements (NFR)

-- Multer must be used for file upload.

-### Business Rules (BR)
+**BR**
 - It must be possible to upload multiple images for the same car.
 - Only admin users can upload car images.
+- Multer must be used for file upload.

 ---

 ## Rental

-### Functional Requirements (FR)
+**FR**
 - It must be possible to create a new rental.

-### Business Rules (BR)

-- The rental must have at least 24 hours as duration.
+**BR**
 - A rental cannot be created if there is already one open for the same user.
 - A rental cannot be created if the car is already rented.
 - The user must be logged in the application.
+- The rental must have at least 24 hours as duration.
+- Upon created, the car status must be changed to unavailable

+---

+## Car Return

+**FR**
+- It must be possible to return a car.

+**BR**
+- If the car is returned in less than 24 hours, the full daily rate will be charged.
+- Upon return, the car must be available for another rental.
+- Upon return, the user must be available for another rental.
+- Upon return, the total rental cost must be calculated.
+- If the return time exceeds the expected time, a fine proportional to the delay must be charged.
+- If there is a fine, it must be added to the total rental amount.
+- The user must be logged in the application.

+## Rental Listing

+**FR**
+- It must be possible to list all rentals for the user

+**BR**
+- The user must be logged in the application